Troughy/StaffChat/README.md

 A way for staff members to chat privately.

 ### Contributing
 Your contributions are appreciated.
+If you speak more than one language, you can help translating the project by clicking [here](https://crwd.in/foss-staffchat).
-If you have any suggestions, speak more than one language or find a bug, please first create a new [issue](https://github.com/FOSSPlugins/StaffChat/issues).
+If you have any suggestions or bugs to report, please create an [issue](https://github.com/FOSSPlugins/StaffChat/issues).
 You can also look for issues with the https://github.com/FOSSPlugins/StaffChat/labels/good%20first%20issue label and comment on the issue if you want to start working on it.

 ### Building